greiginsydney/Convert-RibbonSbcConfigToWord.ps1/README.md

 - It's not the fastest to run!
 Stuffing values into Word is a relatively slow process.
 With all options enabled allow up to 10 minutes for your average gateway.
 I've stolen Scott Hanselman's "<a href="http://www.hanselman.com/blog/ProgressBarsInPowerShell.aspx" target="_blank">Progress  Bars in PowerShell</a>" to help the watched pot boil.

-- v8.0 captures even more of the gateway's config than before, however it still doesn't capture EVERYTHING.
-There's an enormous amount in there, and it's growing with each release!
-If you find I've not captured a particularly  valuable element of the config, feel free to revise it to suit your needs - and send me the new bits to incorporate, please.
+- If you find I've not captured a particularly  valuable element of the config, feel free to revise it to suit your needs - and send me the new bits to incorporate, please.
 If you're not feeling up to it, send me a sample config file and some screen-grabs of the bit you'd like to see added.

 - There are MANY hash tables throughout.
 (This is where an integer is stored in the config file, but it's decoded to text on-screen).
 I've put a lot of effort into capturing these, but there are going to be examples where I've missed one.
 Please send me screen-grabs and sample config files and I'll update the script.